 Ruthenium: Similar to fumigated finish, ruthenium plating makes a great match when choosing a ruthenium-plated nib.

 Zogan inlays are diamond-shaped and created either from 24k yellow gold or 18k white gold.
 Placement is on the gripping section in line with the nib.
 Zogan inlays are available for any Nakaya pen with an ebonite body, but are not available for the small number of Briarwood or acrylic-body pens.

 Personalized Kanji in Maki-e

 A maximum of four characters is allowed.
-Maki-e painting of this kind is only done by Nakaya in kanji, and not in Western Roman lettering.
+Maki-e painting of this kind is only done by Nakaya in kanji, and not in the English alphabet or other languages.

-If you have a non-Japanese name or short phrase you wish to see realized in kanji, Nakaya will create a kanji design for you, based either on a translation or phonetic transliteration.
+Nakaya prefers that you submit in standard English lettering the name you would like to have realized in kanji.
+Nakaya will then select the kanji characters for you, based either on a translation or phonetic transliteration.
 We will always send a final sample of the kanji for your approval before production begins on your pen.
 Kanji lettering adds a small premium to the cost of your Nakaya pen, and also adds to the wait time - pens ordered with kanji calligraphy will almost always require a minimum of four to six months to be completed.

-Please note that kanji characters are created in calligraphic script utilizing the creative judgement of the Maki-e artist - Nakaya cannot guarantee that a particular style or form will be given to the characters, or that the calligraphic script will match the specific form of any sample characters provided.
-Samples provided by Nakaya or the customer designate the characters to be used, but not necessarily the style in which those characters will be realized on the pen itself.
+Please note that kanji characters are created in calligraphic script utilizing the creative judgement of the Maki-e artist - Nakaya cannot guarantee that a particular style or form will be given to the characters.
+Samples provided by Nakaya designate the characters to be used, but not necessarily the style in which those characters will be realized on the pen itself.